 Applications for Composite Geotextiles:

-- Strip and panel drains for construction and civil engineering projects
+- Strip and panel drains for pavement edge drains, shotcreting and construction.

 - Reinforced silt barriers to contain silt runoff into streams